-One of the major rock edicts with inscription made by Emperor Ashoka.
+One of the major rock edicts with an inscription made by Emperor Ashoka.
 Credit: Muhammad Zahir, CC BY-SA 3.0

 Legend tells that one day after the war had finished, Emperor Ashoka came to the city and he was shocked to see the complete destruction and dead corpses.
 The horrible scenes of death led to his conversion to Buddhism and he became a more peaceful emperor.

 Emperor Ashoka’s last words were preserved for future generations.
 The Mansehra rock edicts, cut into the surface of three large boulders can be found on a small rocky mountain outside the city of Mansehra in Khyber Pakhtunkhwa province of Pakistan.
-The edicts date back to 3rd century B.C. and it widely believed the text is written in the ancient Indic script of Gandhara culture, Kharosthi.
+The edicts date back to the 3rd century B.C. and it is widely believed the text is written in the ancient Indic script of Gandhara culture, Kharosthi.

 In the fourth rock edict and three others, scientists found evidence that Emperor Ashoka “wished to remind his subjects of certain religious shows at which he had exhibited to them in effigy the gods whose abodes they would be able to reach by the zealous practice of dhamma.”
 2